Roberto Alagna: Personal life

 Alagna's first wife, Florence Lancien, died of a brain tumour in 1994; they had one daughter, Ornella, who was born in 1992.
-In 1996, he married Romanian soprano Angela Gheorghiu.
+In 1996, he married Romanian soprano Angela Gheorghiu, having met her in 1992 in the London Bohème production.
 The couple announced a divorce in 2009, but had reunited by 2011.
 However, in January 2013, the couple mutually agreed on a formal divorce.
 Alagna and Polish soprano Aleksandra Kurzak had begun a relationship, and their daughter, Malena, was born on 29 January 2014.
 Alagna and Kurzak married in 2015.

 Alagna has worked together on several projects with his brothers Frédérico Alagna and the stage director and composer David Alagna.
-The three brothers recorded an album of light music, Serenades, and worked together on the younger brother David's opera based on Hugo's Last Day of a Condemned Man.
+The three brothers recorded an album of light music, Serenades, and worked together on the younger brother David's opera based on Victor Hugo's The Last Day of a Condemned Man.
 Alagna has often sung Alfano's Cyrano opposite his sister-in-law Nathalie Manfrino as Roxane.

 The government of France named Alagna Chevalier of the Légion d'honneur in 2008.